 Over the past decade, the cost of a solar electric system (solar PV) has dropped significantly.
-With the advent Made-in-WA solar components as a result of a higher cost-recovery Production Incentive rate paid to WA property-owners who install grid-tied solar, and the numbers of homes with new solar systems in our state has skyrocketed.
+With the advent Made-in-WA solar components and a production incentive rate paid to WA property-owners who install grid-tied solar, the numbers of homes with new solar systems in our state has skyrocketed.

 You too can get clean renewable solar electricity to meet a portion of your annual energy needs.

 How Much Electricity Do You Use?

 When determining what solar PV can do for you, the first question is how much electricity do you need?
 That is, how many kilowatt hours per year of electricity do you currently use?
 If your home is all-electric, then in may not be possible or cost-effective to offset 100% of your electric bill, but if you heat your home with gas or another fuel, then you have much lower need for electricity.
 Before you call a solar installer for a bid, gather up your electric bills and figure out your usage.
 Then the solar system can be tailored to both your site and your usage.

 Evaluating Your Home for Solar